Decarbonization

 Governance

-The ESG Committee, an advisory body to the president, is responsible for formulating basic policies regarding the Group's response to climate change, setting priority targets, and monitoring these targets.
-The ESG Committee is chaired by the pres-ident of the Company, with members from the Executive Council and with participation by outside directors as observers.
+The Sustainability Committee, an advisory body to the president, is responsible for formulating basic policies regarding the Group's response to climate change, setting priority targets, and monitoring these targets.
+The Sustainability Committee is chaired by the president of the Company, with members from the Executive Council and with participation by outside directors as observers.
 This committee meets twice a year in principle.
 Matters deliberated and decided are discussed at and reported to the Executive Council and the Board of Directors as appropriate, depending on the content.

 Risk Management

-At the Group, the ESG Promotion Department works with each department to assess and identify risks and opportunities related to climate change, including scenario analysis, in accordance with the framework of the TCFD recommendations.
+At the Group, the Sustainability Promotion Department works with each department to assess and identify risks and opportunities related to climate change, including scenario analysis, in accordance with the framework of the TCFD recommendations.
 The department recently collected and analyzed information for scenario analysis of a wide range of risk factors associated with climate change impacts, including regulations and business impacts.
 We also began to identify our own risks and opportunities related to climate change response, as well as medium- to long-term business strategy measures.
-The results of the analysis and the status of measure implementation are shared with management through the ESG Committee and other channels.
-Based on this, each department takes action in these areas in cooperation with the ESG Promotion Department.
+The results of the analysis and the status of measure implementation are shared with management through the Sustainability Committee and other channels.
+Based on this system, each department takes action in these areas in cooperation with the Sustainability Promotion Department.

 Systems for Climate Change Action